DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-20-publish-states.md

 - replaced Last published column with an ‘Is it on Find?’ column, to be explicit
 - removed view on website link, making the Find status the link itself
-- changed the ‘Draft #2’ state to be clear that it is published and on Find, the concept of ‘second edition’ isn’t needed yet
+- changed the ‘Draft #2’ state to be clear that it is published and on Find, the concept of ‘second edition’ is not needed yet

 This is the design we tested in the quiz with users.